splunk/public-o11y-docs/admin/org-metrics.md

 (org-metrics-throttling)=
 ### Metrics that track data throttling

-As explained in the section above, certain system limits act as a "ceiling", or a maximum number of elements allowed in Obsevability Cloud.
+As explained in the previous section, certain system limits act as a "ceiling", or a maximum number of elements allowed in Observability Cloud.
 But the platform also limits ingestion pace.
-If you exceed your rate limits, Obervability Cloud might throttle (or slow down) the data you send in.
+If you exceed your rate limits, Observability Cloud might throttle, or slow down, the data you send in.

 While org metrics whose name contains `limit` or `limited` indicate you've hit an amount limit, metrics with `throttled` (for example, `sf.org.numThrottledMetricTimeSeriesCreateCalls`) show that you’ve hit a rate/timeUnit, and therefore you won't be able to send in more datapoints per minute.